mateuszrymar/Drone-Hunter/README.md

 ## What is this game about?
-  You're a hunter-gatherer in a post-apocalyptic world that was taken over by the AI.
+  You're a hunter in a post-apocalyptic world that was taken over by the AI.
 Use your machine bow to kill robots and clean your tribe's territory.

 ## How I worked on this project